chung-leong/react-seq/examples/payment/README.md

 The [first line of the function](./src/PaymentPage.js#L5) is a call to [`useSequential`](../../doc/useSequential.md).
 The argument is an anonymous async generator function, which will yield the contents of our component.
 Using object destructuring we obtain a pair of function from the hook: `fallback` and `manageEvents`.
-The former is used immediately on the next line:
+The former is called immediately on the next line:

 ```js
   fallback(<PaymentLoading />);
 ```

 This set the fallback placeholder.
-It'll be on screen until our generator produces the first content.
-Before that happens we need to know what payment methods are available to the user, which in real life might depend on he where lives, what the product is, and so forth.
-We load the code responsible dynamically and calls `getPaymentMethods` to obtain the list:
+A loading message will be on screen until our generator output the payment method selection screen.
+For that to happen, we need to know what payment methods are available to the user.
+In real life, that could depend on he where lives, what the product is, and other factors.
+We would need to contact the server for this information.
+To do so, we dynamically load the module responsible for processing payment and call `getPaymentMethods` to obtain the list of methods:

 ```js
   // load code related to making payments